AN OBSERVED REALISM

-Confronted with almost losing her life suddenly, candid photographer and founding TPL member Melanie Meggs, picked up her camera again to keep her company on her walks as part of her rehabilitation.
-Photography is now a big part of her life, using it to escape from the realities of her disability and everyday life.
-Inspired by her local relaxed beach lifestyle in Newcastle Australia, her photographs combine an observed realism with a touch of quirkiness, wanting to find the humour or prettiness in an ordinary scene.
+Confronted with almost losing her life four years ago, visual artist and Founder of The Pictorial-List, Melanie Meggs, picked up her camera again to keep her company on her walks as part of her rehabilitation.
+Photography is now a big part of her life, using it to escape from the realities of real life.
+Inspired by her local relaxed beach lifestyle in Newcastle in Australia, her photographs combine an observed realism with a touch of quirkiness, wanting to find the humour or prettiness in an ordinary scene.

 When did you start getting interested in photography?

 I had always been more interested in photography theory then the act of photography when I was in art school.
 My photography teacher was quite rigid and as soon as the technical information and studio lighting started to be talked about, that was me out the door.
 However, I did love the darkroom experience, where the true magic happened.
 Seeing your image appear before your eyes for the first time was always truly exciting.
 That was many years ago.
 I have always captured many candid family moments through a point and shoot camera and more so since the digital age.
 I still have several rolls of unprocessed rolls of film rolling around in my kitchen drawer.

 But it was when I almost lost my life to Streptococcal Toxic Shock Syndrome that I started looking at photography in a whole different way.
 As part of my rehabilitation, I began to take a camera out with me on my daily walks and that is when a passion for street photography evolved.
 I found that photography took me away from my realities of my illness and daily life.
 It still does.